Guildford Bason

 Guildford Bason (or Basin) is a former cricket ground on Merrow Down, on the outskirts of Guildford, Surrey.

 Cricket was played on the ground between 1730 and 1786.
-Three first-class matches were staged between 1772 and 1777.

 Sussex lawyer John Baker, a regular spectator at Georgian matches, described some of the matches held in his diary.
-One is the All-England v Hampshire game in July 1772 which Baker attended with his parson friend, John Woodward.
+One is the England v Hampshire game in July 1772 which Baker attended with his parson friend, John Woodward.
 He writes that Hambledon was already batting when they arrived.
 It was a cheerful scene and "the Basin on Merrow Down" was ringed by a big crowd of spectators, most of them standing.